top of page

 As a Pennsylvania-grown hemp farm and small business, we are approaching this shift with transparency and care.
 Over the next year, we will:

 • Evaluate our entire product line to determine what can be reformulated to meet the new requirements.
+Most likely, we will need to discontinue all of our teas and full-spectrum tinctures.
+However, we will be able to reformulate our topicals, gummies, and a more limited selection of tinctures.

 • Prioritize product safety and compliance while continuing to craft high-quality, regenerative hemp goods.